springernature/etl/README.md

 # ETL Code Refactoring Challenge

 <b>EXPECTATIONS</b>
+- Download this code repository and import in Eclipse/IntelliJ/IDE.
-- Refactor/enhance an existing program that works on the sample inputs and generates output as shown in the Input-Output section.
+- Refactor/enhance this existing code so that it works on the sample input and generates output as shown in the Input-Output section.
 - Use <b>JUnit</b> or any other testing framework or the main() program for testing.
 - Maturity of your solution will be judged on your <br>
 <b>object oriented programming (or functional programming),</b> <br>